dotnet/designs/proposed/swift-interop.md

 Like .NET, Swift has both value types and class types.
 The value types in Swift include both structs and enums.
 When passed at the ABI layer, they are generally treated as their composite structure and passed by value in registers.
 However, when Library Evolution mode is enabled, struct layouts are considered "opaque" and their size, alignment, and layout can vary between compile-time and runtime.
 As a result, all structs and enums in Library Evolution mode are passed by a pointer instead of in registers.
 Frozen structs and enums (annotated with the `@frozen` attribute) are not considered opaque and will be enregistered.
 We plan to interoperate with Swift through the Library Evolution mode, so we will generally be able to pass structures using opaque layout.

+When calling a function that returns an opaque struct, the Swift ABI always requires the struct to be passed by a return buffer.
+Since we cannot know the size at compile time, we'll need to handle this case manually in the calling convention signature as well by manually introduce the struct return buffer parameter.
+Alternatively, we could enlighten the JIT/AOT compilers about how to look up the correct buffer size for an opaque struct.
+This would likely be quite expensive, so we should avoid this option and just manually handle the return buffer.
+We can determine the return buffer size by using the value witness table for the struct type.
+We could always move to the JIT-intrinsic model in the future if we desired.

 At the lowest level of the calling convention, we do not consider Library Evolution to be a different calling convention than the Swift calling convention.
 Library Evolution requires that some types are passed by a pointer/reference, but it does not fundamentally change the calling convention.
+Effectively, Library Evolution forces the least optimizable choice to be taken at every possible point.
+As a result, we should not handle Library Evolution as a separate calling convention and instead we can manually handle it at the projection layer.

 ### Projecting Swift into .NET